DimABSA: Building Multilingual and Multidomain Datasets for Dimensional Aspect-Based Sentiment Analysis: Evaluation

 \subsection{Metrics}

-\textbf{Subtask 1}.
-DimASR is evaluated by measuring the prediction error in the VA space using RMSE, defined as where $N$ is the total number of instances; $V_p^{}$ and $A_p^{}$ denote the predicted valence and arousal values for an instance; and $V_g^{}$ and $A_g^{}$ denote the corresponding gold values.
+\paragraph{Subtask 1.} DimASR is evaluated by measuring the prediction error in the VA space using RMSE, defined as where $N$ is the total number of instances; $V_p^{(i)}$ and $A_p^{(i)}$ denote the predicted valence and arousal values for an instance; and $V_g^{(i)}$ and $A_g^{(i)}$ denote the corresponding gold values.

-\textbf{Subtasks 2 \& 3.} DimASTE and DimASQP are evaluated using the \textit{continuous F1 (cF1)} score, which unifies categorical and continuous evaluation.
+\paragraph{Subtasks 2 \& 3.} DimASTE and DimASQP are evaluated using the \textit{continuous F1 (cF1)} score, which unifies categorical and continuous evaluation.
 Following the standard F1, a predicted tuple is counted as a true positive (TP) only if all its categorical elements exactly match the gold annotation.
 This categorical TP is then extended as a \textit{continuous true positive (cTP)} by incorporating the VA prediction error.
 Formally, let $P$ denote the set of predicted triplets \texttt{(A, O, VA)} or quadruplets \mbox{\texttt{(A, C, O, VA)}}.
 For any prediction $t \in P$, its cTP is defined as

 where $P_{cat} \subseteq P$ denotes the set of predictions in which all categorical elements, \texttt{(A, O)} for a triplet or \texttt{(A, C, O)} for a quadruplet, exactly match the gold annotation for the same sentence.
-Predictions with no categorical match are assigned a score of 0.
 The distance function is defined as

 where $\operatorname{dist}(\cdot)$ denotes the normalized Euclidean distance between the predicted $\mathrm{VA}_p = (V_p, A_p)$ and gold $\mathrm{VA}_{g}=(V_g,A_g)$ in the VA space, and $\mathrm{D}_{\max} = \sqrt{8^2+8^2} = \sqrt{128}$ is the maximum possible Euclidean distance in the VA space on the [1, 9] scale, ensuring that $\operatorname{dist} \in [0, 1]$.